 James Vick makes his UFC debut this weekend having, like Nijem, first registered on our radar as a TUF contestant.
 Vick appeared on the 15th instalment of the long-running UFC reality show back in 2012 and performed admirably but eventually bowing out of the process at the semi-final stage of the competition having run in to the eventual season winner, Mike Chiesa.
 Due to the nature of Vick’s defeat to Chiesa, a KO loss, Vick was unable to compete at the season finale and has been on the shelf ever since.
 Vick’s last fight came in September 2011 and ‘Maverick’ is currently riding a four-fight win streak.

 Look for Nijem to utilise his superior wrestling to dominate proceedings here as Vick’s time away from the cage will be to his detriment.
 While Vick will have the advantage on the feet, I can’t see it being there for long enough periods of time for Vick to get any kind of offense off that will do any serious damage.

 Prediction – Nijem via unanimous decision.

-Tags: Alistair Overeem, Chael Sonnen, Cole Miller, James Vick, Joe Lauzon, John Howard, Manny Gamburyan, Matt Brown, Mauricio "Shogun" Rua, Michael Johnson, Mike Pyle, MMA, Ovince St. Preux, Ramsey Nijem, Travis Browne, UFC, UFC Fight Night 26, Uriah Hall, Urijah Faber, Yuri Alcantara
+Tags: Alistair Overeem, Chael Sonnen, Cole Miller, Joe Lauzon, John Howard, Manny Gamburyan, Matt Brown, Mauricio "Shogun" Rua, Michael Johnson, Mike Pyle, MMA, Ovince St. Preux, Ramsey Nijem, Travis Browne, UFC, UFC Fight Night 26, Uriah Hall, Urijah Faber, Yuri Alcantara